PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 When the frames are dropped, the editor opens a dialog to enter a prefix for all the animations.
 It is useful if the frames use names like `idle` or `attack` but you want to organize them so you can use a prefix `enemy` to get the animations `enemy-idle` and `enemy-attack`.
 Sure, you can leave it blank.

  .. image:: images/animations-editor/animations-enter-prefix.png
-    :alt: Enter prefix for new animations.
+    :alt: Enter a prefix for new animations.

 .. image:: images/animations-editor/animations-created-by-drop.png
     :alt: The created animations.